 100. Introductory Psychology.
 (N)

 An experimental and conceptual analysis of the processes of learning, thinking and perception and the biological bases of behavior.
 The relationships of these to behavioral development, social behavior and more complex phenomena of personality formation and abnormal behavior are undertaken.
 Required laboratory work involves investigation of the various processes in animals and humans.
+Offered every semester.
+Students cannot earn credit for both PSY 100 and PSY 101 unless permission is obtained from the department.
 Staff

 A topics-based, non-lab, non-survey, question-and procedure-oriented discussion of important perspectives in contemporary psychological science.
 The course will examine origins, support for, and applications of a series of theoretical positions.
 In the process, students will learn to appreciate the empirical procedures through which psychologists formulate and evaluate hypotheses about behavior, using texts as well as primary literature that illustrates how these procedures occur in actual practice.
+Offered every semester.
+Students cannot earn credit for both PSY 100 and PSY 101 unless permission is obtained from the department.
 Staff

 230. Experimental Design and Statistics.

 Descriptive and inferential statistics.
 Research design as reflected in statistical methods.
 Analysis of variance designs for independent groups and for repeated measurements.
 Statistical power and comparison techniques.
 Required laboratory will focus on design and methodology.
+Offered every semester.
 Prerequisite: PSY 100 or BIO 110.
-Bashaw
+Bashaw, Hartin

 240. Neuroscience.
 (N)